 8) How do I configure my radar detector?

 There’s two things you need to know about.
 First you need to know how to configure the settings of radar detector you purchased.
 I have free tutorials available for many different popular radar detectors.
-Click here to see my setup tutorials.
+Click here to see my radar detector setup tutorials.

 Some of the settings you need may vary depend on where you live, where you drive, and what you see around you.
 Check out this tutorial to learn how to program your detector for your area.

 9) What’s the difference between cheap detectors and high end detectors?

 While some detectors offer additional bells and whistles like arrows, redlight camera alerts, or bluetooth integration with your phone, if you want to know what the difference is between cheap detectors and high end detectors, ultimately it boils down to two main things: Range and filtering.